 10. Quesillo: The tastiest Venezuelan dessert

-I love savoury Venezuelan food, but, for me, this is the best dish in the country.
+I love savoury Venezuelan dishes, but, for me, this is the best dish in the country.
 I admit I have a sweet tooth, but how can you not love this creamy, caramel delight?
 Quesillo is similar to Spanish and Mexican flan.
 However, the Venezuelan recipe uses the whole egg instead of the yolk, so it makes it even creamier and less watery.
 Quesillo has a texture similar to pudding, just firmer and more consistent.
 Additionally, it has a delicious caramel sauce at the top that makes my mouth water by just writing about it.

 Don’t get deceived by the common misconceptions about the country and make sure to visit it if you ever get the chance.
-Once there, don’t miss the chance to try some of the best restaurants to have a taste of real Venezuelan food.
+Once there, don’t miss the chance to try some of the best restaurants to have a taste of real Venezuelan cuisine.
 Or put your culinary abilities to the test with these Venezuelan recipes and try to make your own arepas and pabellón criollo.
 To find out everything you need to know about travelling in Venezuela, check out the backpacking Venezuela travel guide.

 Like this post?
 Pin me!!

 About the Author